aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 ### WaitAfterReadError

-Time to wait before reading values from the controller after a read error in milliseconds
+The WaitAfterReadError property specifies the delay time (in milliseconds) that the adapter should wait before attempting another read operation after encountering a read error from the PLC controller.

 **Type**: Integer